djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 but the measurement-error standard deviation is known to be substantial.

-The best estimate of the latent $X(s)$ can combine:
+The prediction of the latent $X(s)$ can combine:

 - the measurement at $s$;
 - neighboring measurements;
 - the spatial covariance model.

-The resulting prediction need not equal exactly 12.0.
+The resulting prediction therefore need not equal exactly 12.0.

 ![Nugget and interpolation](../../assets/spatial_statistics/kriging/07_nugget_interpolation.png)

 #### Main lesson

-The question is not simply:
+The key question is not simply:

 > "Does kriging interpolate?"

-The better question is:
+A more useful question is:

 > "What random quantity are we predicting, and how is the nugget interpreted?"

----

-## 21. Kriging uncertainty versus model uncertainty
+## Kriging uncertainty versus model uncertainty

 The kriging variance is calculated **conditional on the assumed model**.

-That distinction is critical.
+This distinction is important.

 A small kriging variance does not guarantee an accurate prediction if the model is wrong.